spliffz/X52Elite_v3.3.0-beyond/readme.txt

 --------------------------------------------------------------

 [Changelog]
+  [Jun 2023
+    - Updated the bindings file to the newer V4.0 format required for ED Live

   [Nov 2019]
     - Made separate profiles for the X52 and the X52 Pro - Thanks to CMDR Sruliko for helping out with the X52Pro Profile!
     - Updated Logitech Software to 8.0.213.0 (Latest)